Meet the passionate individuals who make Phantom Regiment happen

 Dr. Todd Snead

-Todd Snead is the Director of Programs of Phantom Regiment, a non-profit youth performing arts organization based in Loves Park, IL.
-He holds a Ph.D. in Teaching and Learning from Georgia State University and has been a leader in arts education for over 20 years.
-Prior to his appointment at Phantom Regiment, Dr. Snead was the Interim Director of Lyric Unlimited (the department dedicated to learning and community engagement) at Lyric Opera of Chicago.
+Todd Snead is the Director of Programs at Phantom Regiment.
+He holds a Ph.D. in Teaching and Learning from Georgia State University and has been a leader in arts education for more than 20 years.
+Prior to his appointment at Phantom Regiment, Dr. Snead was Interim Director of Lyric Unlimited (the department dedicated to learning and community engagement) at Lyric Opera of Chicago.

 He returned to arts administration in 2014 as Education Manager at The Atlanta Opera and was later named Director of Learning Programs at Lyric Opera of Chicago in 2017.
 While at Lyric Opera, Dr. Snead was actively engaged in the Opera America Education and Community Engagement Network, served on the Opera America Teaching Artist Training Task Force, and on the Partnership and Professional Learning Collective Impact Panel and for Ingenuity, Inc.